For many parents, one pathway to helping their children succeed is through education; however, the price of college has seen consistent upward ticks.

 - Watch for fees.
 Some plans may offer investments with higher fees.
 Before contributing, learn about the expense ratio of the available investments to get an estimate of potential costs.

 - Minimum contributions.
-Some plans require minimum distributions to open the plan and to be made each month afterward.
+Some plans require minimum contributions to open the plan and to be made each month afterward.
 Review the requirements to make sure they fit within your budget.

 What are qualified and unqualified expenses for 529 plans?